This is the text only version of the Kids Site. For the normal site, please go here.

-One day, a man on the street passed and said, “Keep up the good work, CFL!”
-“CFL?” thought, Bulby.
+One day, a man on the street passed and said, “Keep up the good work, LED!”
+“LED?” thought, Bulby.
 “What’s that?”
-He looked it up and found that CFL stood for, compact fluorescent lightbulb.
+He looked it up and found that LED stood for, light emitting diode.
 These bulbs used less energy, saved money and would help save the world!
 And he was one of them!
-After that, C.f.
-Lumen set off to fulfill his destiny.
-He formed the ENERGY STARS, a collection of like-minded, energy-efficient products, whose mission is to save energy and the world!
+After that, Bulby set off to fulfill his destiny.
+He formed the ENERGY STARs, a collection of like-minded, energy-efficient products, whose mission is to save energy and the world!
 Meet the rest and join them today!

 How many kids does it take to change a light bulb and save some energy?
 Just one—YOU!
-Compact fluorescent light bulbs like me use lots less energy and last a lot longer than regular light bulbs.
+LED light bulbs like me use lots less energy and last a lot longer than incandescent light bulbs.
 Change a light today!

 Top of page

 To keep your clothes clean and the Earth green.

 “If you got clean clothes and a dirty world, you ain’t got nothin’”